The History of Pickups and the Brands That Define It

 Among these, the Super Distortion—which remains immensely popular to this day—utilized ferrite magnets and was wound with thinner wire than Gibson pickups to increase the number of windings.

-This achieved a high-power sound that conventional Gibson pickups could not reach.
-It perfectly matched the rock music scene of the time and gained popularity in the blink of an eye.
+This achieved a high-power sound that conventional Gibson pickups could not match.
+It perfectly suited the rock music scene of the time and quickly gained popularity.
 Furthermore, DiMarzio actively supplied pickups to various guitar manufacturers on an OEM basis, dramatically increasing its brand recognition.

-Later, products such as the Dual Sound—a 4-conductor model of the Super Distortion—were also released.
+Later, products such as the Dual Sound—a 4-conductor version of the Super Distortion—were also released.

 Renowned artists such as Eddie Van Halen, Ace Frehley of KISS, and Carlos Santana used DiMarzio pickups, cementing their popularity.